BASIC Programming Language

 Program Terminators (END and STOP Statements)

-The STOP statement is used to terminate the execution of a program at any point in the program.
-The END statement indicates the actual end of a program.
-The STOP statement may appear many times and anywhere, whereas an END statement can only appear at the end of a program and only once.
+The `STOP` statement may appear many times and anywhere within a program, whereas an `END` statement can only appear at the logical end of a program and typically only once.

 .